What If Your Own Story Changed The World?

 Trending safety topics:

-- Challenging your management when safety isn’t prioritized
+- Challenging your management when safety isn’t a priority

 - Not enough rest impairing your ability to operate safely